Philosophy:

 Eight (8) semesters, eight credits, are required of all students.
 All students must satisfactorily complete English I A & B, English II A & B, and English III or American Heritage.
 Freshmen and sophomores identified as having a need for reading improvement are required to take Academic Literacy 1 or Academic Literacy 2, as directed by the division leader and curriculum director.
 The remainder of the English requirement may be fulfilled by selecting from a variety of elective courses, depending upon individual needs and abilities.
 The following advanced courses provide advantageous background for college level literary analysis and critical writing: British Literature, Twentieth Century Literature, Advanced Placement American Writers and Advanced Placement Seminar in English.

-Please contact Kate Ward, the Division Leader, with any questions - [email protected]
+Please contact Stephanie Jackson, the Interim Division Leader, with any questions - jackson@fenton100.org